Getting your Trinity Audio player ready... |

 Additionally, keep the following key points in mind:

-• If you’re in an overrepresented group, aim for a GMAT score that beats the Tuck average.
-If you’re in more than one overrepresented group, consider aiming for a score close to the top end of GMAT range.
+- If you’re in an overrepresented group, aim for a GMAT score that beats the Tuck average.
+If you’re in more than one overrepresented group, consider aiming for a score close to the top end of the GMAT range.

-• Even if you’re in an underrepresented group(s), a safe bet would be to aim for a GMAT score that at least meets the Tuck average, so 720+.
+- Even if you’re in an underrepresented group(s), a safe bet would be to aim for a GMAT score that is at or near the Tuck average, so 720+.

 KEY FACT: